The Ambitious Card by Dai Vernon, David Blaine, and Various magicians over history

-Created by: Dai Vernon, David Blaine
+Created by: Dai Vernon, David Blaine, Various magicians over history

 Key features

-• Multiple phases allow for building suspense and audience engagement
+• Multiple phases build suspense and impact

 Pros

-• Highly visual and engaging for the audience
+• Strong visual impact and audience engagement

 Cons